amandoabreu/advanture/content/post/insulation.md

 For the floor I already have a plastic/rubber mat, and on top of that I will put a carpet from Ikea.
 I think it will be enough.

+In the following video I insulate the bottom half of both side panels by putting the rock wool directly behind the default plastic panels, is this OK to do?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/T8TJS9fbbyA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>